Over 75 years of flying in Galway

-2021 is an exciting year in the history of Irish aviation: Galway Flying Club celebrates 75 years this year!
+2021 was an exciting year in the history of Irish aviation: Galway Flying Club celebrated 75 years!
 We are the longest-operating flying club in the country.

 The Club was established in 1946, and was originally based in Oranmore.
 In 1974 it was invited to move to Galway Airport at Carnmore by the then-owners, and has been operating there ever since.

 Galway Flying Club is made up of c.
 100 members from all walks of life who share a common bond in their love of aviation.
 We operate two modern 4-seater Cessna aircraft.
 We are not a professional flight school, but rather a flying club with an incredible voluntary ethos.
 The Club is blessed with enthusiastic members from Galway and surrounding counties who commit much to the Club and to supporting the local community.

 Galwegians often see our planes pottering about in the sky and wish they were up there.
 Indeed, it is a magical way to see Galway and the rest of Ireland.
 Behind the scenes, however, there is much that goes on, all on a voluntary basis.
 The Club provides training up to Private Pilot Licence level; more recently it was awarded ATO (Approved Training Organisation) status by the IAA (Irish Aviation Authority), allowing it to train pilots to the level of Flight Instructor.

 Galway Flying Club’s status as an ATO – one of just a few in the country – is testament to the quality of the Club’s instructors and the systems and procedures they implement.
 The success of the Club is recognised on a national platform, having twice been awarded the General & Sport Aviation Award by the aviation industry.
 Most recently, RTE’s Nationwide has completed filming the story of Galway Flying Club, which is due to air early next year.